Cosmicflows-4: Luminosity-Linewidth Distances to Spiral Galaxies

 \subsection{Combining all TFR distances: Bayesian approach}

-Ultimately, we want to merge all samples by all methodologies into a coherent set with a zero point established by geometric distance measurements.
-At this stage, it is sufficient to bring all TFR sub-samples onto a common scale.
-The baseline TFR scale will be set by our new ``cf4" sub-sample that should lie close to our final scale, given its linkage to Cepheid and TRGB measures as discussed by \citet{2020ApJ...896....3K, 2020ApJ...902..145K, 2022MNRAS.511.6160K}.
+Ultimately, we want to merge all samples by all methodologies into a coherent set with a zero-point established by geometric distance measurements.
+At this stage, it is sufficient to bring all TFR subsamples onto a common scale.
+The baseline TFR scale will be set by our new cf4 subsample that should lie close to our final scale, given its linkage to Cepheid and TRGB measures as discussed by \citet{2020ApJ...896....3K, 2020ApJ...902..145K, 2022MNRAS.511.6160K}.

-Here, we pursue our goal to find the global modulus offset of each sample, ``s", from that of ``cf4", where ``s" stands for any of the samples we introduced earlier in this chapter (``cf2", ``sfi, ``spitzer", ``2mtf'', ``flat'').
+Here, we pursue our goal to find the global modulus offset of each sample, ``s", from that of cf4, where ``s" stands for any of the samples we introduced earlier in this chapter (cf2, sfi, spitzer, 2mtf, flat).
 We will adjust the reported distance moduli within each sample, $DM_{in}^{(s)}$, following $DM^{(s)} = DM_{in}^{(s)} + \Delta \mu_{s}$ in order to set all cataloged distances on the same scale.
 By our convention, $\Delta \mu_{cf4}=0$.
 We treat these adjusting values as a set of free parameters that are optimized together in a Bayesian framework.
 The best offset parameters minimize the total deviation of adjusted object distance moduli (groups and individual galaxies) from the weighted distance modulus averages offered by all samples together.